vanganoor/CardShuffler/README.md

 # CardShuffler
 # Implementation of a card shuffler using Javascript

+# Steps to run:
+Dependency: You need node to run this locally.
+Go to https://nodejs.org to install the latest stable version.
+1) Open Terminal or Command Prompt.
+2) Set Path to where File is Located (using cd).
+3) Type “node script.js” and Click Enter
+4) You should be able to see the output of first random 7 cards generated after the shuffle.

+# Code explanation:
 In script.js, the symbols and values variables contain the elements of a card.

 The first nested for loop is used to create a pack of cards.